LuluLaGlue/CNN_BrainTumor/README.md

 ### **_Contact_**

--   This repository was created and maintained by <a href="https://github.com/LuluLaGlue">Lucien SIGAYRET</a> feal free to contact me.
+-   This repository was created and maintained by <a href="https://github.com/LuluLaGlue">Lucien SIGAYRET</a> feel free to contact me.